← Back to all diagnoses

 4. FDA approved treatments

-Adjunctive treatment for major depressive disorder
+Acute treatment of major depressive disorder

 Interventional psychiatry modalities